xxrom/li-next/README.md

 To add a new project:

 1. Create a folder under `app/` (e.g., `app/@newProject/`).
-2. Add a `page.tsx` file for the new project layout.
+2. Add a `newProject` in props with updating projects object in root `app/layout.tsx`.
 3. Update the `PROJECT` variable in the `.env` file to `newProject`.

 Example: